Computational-Morphogenomics-Group/Ladder/docs/contributing.md

 ### Tutorials with myst-nb and jupyter notebooks

-The documentation is set-up to render jupyter notebooks stored in the `docs/notebooks` directory using [myst-nb][https://myst-nb.readthedocs.io/en/latest/].
+The documentation is set-up to render jupyter notebooks stored in the `docs/notebooks` directory using [myst-nb](https://myst-nb.readthedocs.io/en/latest/).
 Currently, only notebooks in `.ipynb` format are supported that will be included with both their input and output cells.
 It is your responsibility to update and re-run the notebook whenever necessary.

-If you are interested in automatically running notebooks as part of the continuous integration, please check out [this feature request][ https://github.com/scverse/cookiecutter-scverse/issues/40] in the `cookiecutter-scverse` repository.
+If you are interested in automatically running notebooks as part of the continuous integration, please check out [this feature request](https://github.com/scverse/cookiecutter-scverse/issues/40) in the `cookiecutter-scverse` repository.

 #### Hints